 If you forget to go back at the scheduled time, ask your healthcare provider for advice.
 It is important that you return for your second dose of Covishield vaccine.

+Has the Covishield vaccine been used before?
 The Covishield™ is used in clinical trials, a number of participants received one or two doses in overseas and Indian trials.

+What are the benefits of the Covishield vaccine?
 In ongoing clinical trials, the Covishield vaccine has been shown to prevent Covid-19 disease following 2 doses given between 4 and 12 weeks apart.
 The duration of protection against Covid-19 disease is currently unknown.

 You may get protective immune response 4 weeks after the second dose of Covishield vaccine.